axrati/pykeral/README.md

 <br>

-*To generate nodes/relationships on your dfx object, fish with a config object (see below example)*
+*To generate nodes/relationships on your dfx object, fish with a config dict (see below example)*
 ```python
 dfx.fish(config)
 ```